openedx/edx-documentation/en_us/shared/exercises_tools/randomized_content_blocks.rst

 #. :ref:`Add a Randomized Content Block to Your Course`

-.. note:: After adding a randomized content block to your course, be aware that if components in the source library or libraries change, you must manually update the components in the course outline if you want to keep the components synchronized with the version in the library.
+.. note:: After adding a randomized content block to your course, be aware that if components in the source library change, you must manually update the components in the course outline if you want to keep the components synchronized with the version in the library.

 For details about working with randomized content blocks in your course, see